jonelo/bashberries/README.md

 ```
 update_this v1.0.0, Copyright 2017 Johann N. Loefflmann

-Downloads the latest bash scripts from the bash-dwarfs project on github
+Downloads the latest bash scripts from the bashberries project on github
 and updates any existing scripts in the directory that has been specified.

 Usage: